Alef2020/WP4/README.md

-Instructions to use my dogshit (Lug):
+Instructions to use my dogshit code (Lug):

 Using the table below specify which graphe you want to use for curve_Kt, write it as "Curve 1" as example.